Chiropractic

 Title: Spinal Adjustments are Safe in the Presence of Herniated disc with the Absence of Cord Compression

-Abstract: The objective was to explore the use of MRI to increase the efficacy and safeness of adjusting the cervical spine in the presence of a disc herniation when there is no evidence of cord compression on MRI.
+Abstract: The objective was to explore the use of MRI to increase the efficacy and safety of adjusting the cervical spine in the presence of a disc herniation when there is no evidence of cord compression on MRI.

 Safe and Effective Chiropractic Adjustment Study

-The patient presented three weeks post-accident with persistent and progressive daily occipital headaches, neck pain into the shoulders bilaterally, upper back pain and lower back pain that radiates into the legs and down into the feet bilaterally.
+The patient presented three weeks post-accident with persistent and progressive daily occipital headaches, neck pain into the shoulders bilaterally, upper back pain, and lower back pain that radiates into the legs and down into the feet bilaterally.
 He has swelling at the left anterior knee and bandages around the right elbow and two black eyes.

-The patient states that he was having difficulty with regular activities of daily living including walking for more than 15-20 minutes, long periods of standing, more than an hour of sitting, any bending or lifting and any regular daily chores.
+The patient states that he was having difficulty with regular activities of daily living, including walking for more than 15-20 minutes, long periods of standing, more than an hour of sitting, any bending or lifting, and any regular daily chores.
 The patient also states he was having difficulty getting a restful night’s sleep due to the pain.
 The patient’s visual analog scale rating was 10 out of 10.

 Range of Motion: